niner-games/lost-mine/.github/ISSUE_TEMPLATE/feature-request.md

 If possible, add a screenshot (<kbd>PrtSc</kbd>) or a screencast (_LICEcap_, _ScreenToGif_).

-Provide information about device, system version and browser only, if it matters (i.e. bug cannot be reproduced everywhere or is client-specific).
+Provide device, system and browser information only, if it matters (i.e. this is a client, browser, system or device-specific feature).